 The Early Recovery Group (EROB) is a weekly, one-hour meeting for Brown students who have made a commitment to maintain sobriety, due to a history of substance use disorder.
 The group provides a safe environment for discussion of matters related to recovery in general and to life as a college student at Brown in particular.
 The ultimate objective of the group is to help students develop the social support necessary for sustained recovery from substance use disorder so that they may continue their studies at and ultimately graduate from college.

 There is no requirement that members be affiliated with any other recovery, 12th step, or support group.
 There is a requirement that the student be committed to abstaining from substance use.
-A student wishing to join the Early Sobriety Group meets with Dean Shannon O’Neill ([email protected]), who determines whether or not the student meets the criteria for group membership.
+A student wishing to join the Early Recovery Group can meet with Dean Shannon O’Neill ([email protected]).